As bourbon booms, thirst for rare brands breeds skullduggery

 SALEM, Ore.
 (AP) — Buttery, smooth, oaky.
-These are characteristics of the best bourbons, and a growing cult of aficionados is willing to pay an astonishing amount of money for these increasingly scarce premium American spirits — and even bend or break laws.
+These are characteristics of the best bourbons, and a growing cult of aficionados is willing to pay hundreds or even thousands of dollars to get their hands on scarce American spirits — and even bend or break laws.

+The first challenge is figuring out which liquor stores have these premium bottles on their shelves – and that’s where inside knowledge can give bourbon hunters a leg up, and potentially get them into legal trouble.

+In Oregon, several high-ranking officials at the state's liquor regulating agency are under criminal investigation after an internal probe found they used their influence to obtain scarce bourbons.

+That included the holy grail for bourbon fanatics: Pappy Van Winkle 23-year-old, which can sell for tens of thousands of dollars on resale markets.
+Top-end bourbons have found themselves at the center of criminal investigations in at least three other states, from Virginia to Pennsylvania to Kentucky.

-Premium spirits have always been expensive and sought-after.
-But a surge in interest in high-end bourbon has made finding that elusive bottle even more difficult.
+Premium spirits were always expensive and sought-after, but interest is surging.
 Distillers have upped production to try to meet increased demand, but before the whiskey reaches stores and bars, it must age for years and even decades.
-Scarcity has changed what some fans are willing to do to obtain the most sought-after bourbon.

-In Oregon, a criminal investigation is under way after an internal probe concluded several state liquor officials used their clout to obtain scarce bourbons, including the holy grail for bourbon fanatics: Pappy Van Winkle 23-year-old, which can sell for tens of thousands of dollars on resale markets.
-That brand is so popular that it found itself at the center of criminal investigations in at least three other states, from Virginia to Pennsylvania to Kentucky.

-"The average person cannot get good bottles," said Cody Walding, a bourbon aficionado from Houston who has been on the hunt for Buffalo Trace Distillery's five-bottle Antique Collection.
-He hasn't been able to find any despite making connections with liquor store managers.
-He believes he's years away from success.
+"The average person cannot get good bottles," said Cody Walding, a bourbon fan from Houston.
+He believes he's years away from finding Buffalo Trace Distillery's five-bottle Antique Collection, despite making connections with liquor store managers.

-Supplier sales for American whiskey — which includes bourbon, Tennessee whiskey and rye — rose 10.5% last year, reaching $5.1 billion, according to the Distilled Spirits Council of the United States.
-Revenues for makers of super-premium American whiskey grew 141% over the past five years.

-In Oregon, the price of a bottle of Pappy 23-year-old bourbon is set by the Oregon Liquor and Cannabis Commission at $329.95.
-But finding Pappy 23-year-old on a store shelf would be almost as hard as finding a mythical Sasquatch in Oregon’s forests.
+Marks did not immediately respond to messages Wednesday seeking comment.
+In his replies to the commission investigator, Marks denied he had violated ethics laws and state policy.
+However, he acknowledged that he had received preferential treatment “to some extent” in obtaining the whiskey as a commission employee.

+The practice was allegedly going on for many years and involved not only state employees but also members of the Oregon Legislature, the investigator was told.

-The commission says that of last year's allocation of Pappy 23-year-old, 25 bottles went to bars, restaurants and/or liquor stores, three were reserved as safety stock to replace any damaged product and five went to “chance to purchase,” a lottery started in 2018.
-The odds of winning Pappy 23-year-old were 1 in 4,150.
+Five bottles of Oregon’s allotment of Pappy 23-year-old went to “chance to purchase,” a lottery started in 2018.
+The odds of winning Pappy 23-year were 1 in 4,150.

-Utah and Pennsylvania are among other states that also use lotteries for coveted liquor.
+Utah, Virginia and Pennsylvania are among other states with lotteries for coveted liquor.
 Two men in Pennsylvania each bought a bottle of Pappy Van Winkle after winning the liquor lottery in different years.
 They tried to sell their bottles on Craigslist, but undercover officers posing as buyers nailed them for selling liquor without a license.

-In Virginia, an employee of the state’s Alcoholic Beverage Control Authority downloaded confidential information about which state-run liquor shops would be receiving Pappy Van Winkle and other rare bourbons.
+In Virginia, an employee of the state’s Alcoholic Beverage Control Authority downloaded confidential information about which state-run liquor shops would be receiving rare bourbons.
 An accomplice then sold the intel to Facebook groups of bourbon fans.
-In September, the now-former employee pleaded guilty to felony computer trespass, received a suspended prison sentence and a fine, and was banned from all Virginia liquor stores.
+The now-former employee pleaded guilty to felony computer trespass in September, received a suspended prison sentence and a fine, and was banned from all Virginia liquor stores.

 In Kentucky, an employee of Buffalo Trace Distillery was arrested in 2015 for stealing bourbon, including Pappy, over several years and selling it.
 The caper became part of “Heist,” a Netflix miniseries, in 2021.

-Note: This story has been corrected to show that the Virginia case involved high-end bourbons, but not Van Winkle products.